 What to Expect

-A 15-week capstone project will be completed when the student is finished most or all of the 19 academic courses.
-The capstone project allows students to apply the knowledge they have gained during their studies and apply it to a research project based on original or existing research and in a group or individually.
-The capstone project is required for graduation.
+A 15-week Final Project course will be completed when the student is finished most or all of the 19 academic courses.
+This applied project course allows students to tackle a real-world Emergency Management issue or problem, on behalf of an actual Emergency Management stakeholder of their choosing.
+This provides students with the opportunity to practically apply the knowledge they have gained during their studies.
+The Final Project course is required for graduation.